What does the move to Atlantic City mean for Artist Alley?

 Can I purchase my convention registration at the same time I purchase my Artist Alley table?

-Yes, you can pay for both at the same time, and for 2012 you may purchase as many extra Artist convention registrations as you need for your group at the same discounted rate.
+Yes, you can pay for both at the same time, and for 2016 you may purchase as many extra Artist convention registrations as you need for your group at the same discounted rate (up to 3).

 Can I still get the special rate for an Artist Convention Badge after I’ve paid for my table?